antcalatayud/JL-Bikes-App/README.md

 I would like my custom order to be saved and not change when I refresh the page

 #User cases
-1. User to see list of bikes with information
+1. User to see list of bikes with information - DONE
 2. User to sort bikes
-3. User to click on bike and get details and larger unit
+3. User to click on bike and get details and larger picture
 4. User to keep custom order when refreshing --Assumption cases
 5. Website with welcome page
 6. User to filter by name

 #User cases Dependency
-1. List of bikes - Core case
+1. List of bikes - Core case - DONE
 2. Click on bike/Sort bikes - Support user cases
 3. Keep custom order